-Reverse mortgages (also referred to as "home equity conversion loans") give older homeowners the ability to benefit from their built-up equity without having to sell their home.
-Deciding how you'd like to to receive your money: by a monthly payment, a line of credit, or a one-time payment, you can take out a loan based on your home equity.
-Paying back your loan isn't required until after the borrower sells the property, moves (such as to a care facility) or dies.
-After your house sells or you no longer use it as your primary residence, you (or your estate) must pay back the lending institution for the money you obtained from the reverse mortgage as well as interest and other fees.
+Reverse mortgages (also referred to as "home equity conversion loans") give older homeowners the ability to tap into built-up home equity without having to sell their home.
+The lending institution pays you money determined by the equity you've accrued in your home; you get a one-time amount, a monthly payment or a line of credit.
+The loan does not have to be repaid until the homeowner sells his residence, moves away, or dies.
+After your home has been sold or you no longer use it as your primary residence, you (or your estate) have to pay back the lending institution for the cash you got from your reverse mortgage plus interest and other fees.

 Do you have a question regarding a mortgage program?